 - Christianity was a new movement.
 Converts were trying to find their way.
 Paul was trying to give some of them a living example of what it means to be a Christian.

-Paul makes a big deal about what people should put on their head or not put on their head when they go into a worship service.
-He says women have to cover their head and men have to not cover their head (11:5-7).
+Paul makes a big deal about what people should put on their heads or not put on their heads when they go into a worship service.
+He says women have to cover their heads and men have to not cover their heads (11:5-7).
 There are a bunch of theories that attempt to explain what provoked Paul to talk about this.
 What do you think of the following attempts to explain what was going on?

 - Men and women were dressing more androgynously because they were taking too far the teaching “We’re not men or women.
 We’re one people, united in Jesus, the Messiah” (Galatians 3:28).